meghana-sid12/Understanding-customer-orders-at-Target/README.md

 Target in Brazil.
 Its features allows viewing an order from multiple dimensions: from order status, price, payment and freight performance to customer location, product attributes and finally reviews written by customers.
+**Overview:

+This repository contains a comprehensive data analysis and case study focused on understanding customer behavior based on a dataset of 100,000 orders from Target in Brazil spanning from 2016 to 2018.
+The dataset provides insights into various dimensions of the customer journey, including order status, pricing, payment, freight performance, customer location, product attributes, and customer reviews.**

 SELECT distinct customer_city, customer_state FROM `my-project-target-382813.Target.customers` ;